-Trigonometric functions of angles and of real numbers, trigonometric identities and equations, polar coordinates.
-Prerequisite: MAT 109 with a grade of C or above, or appropriate math SAT or ACT score.
+Trigonometric functions of angles; trigonometric identities, equations, and graphs; trigonometric applications; polar coordinates.
+Prerequisite: MAT 109 with a grade of C or above, or appropriate Math SAT or ACT score.

 120 Mathematics and Art (3)

 An analysis of the interplay between mathematics and art.
 Emphasis will be made on the discovery and analysis of numerical relations, geometric patterns, and algebraic structures.
 This is a mathematics course that draws its content from an analysis of art throughout key periods of history and the present.
 Prerequisites: At least two semesters of high school algebra or one semester of high school geometry or college-level mathematics.